Who runs SUNIA?

 We recognize that this cost can be a barrier for some families, and we are firmly dedicated to keeping SUNIA as accessible as possible to as many students as possible.
 In 66 years of operation, we have never once turned away a student because they couldn’t afford to attend our program.
 That’s why we’re happy to provide a variety of scholarship and bursary opportunities.
 Information about bursaries can be found here, and information about scholarships can be found here.

-If you have any questions about registration fees or scholarships and bursaries, you can contact our Registrar Erika Hurl at 780-263-1999.
+If you have any questions about registration fees or scholarships and bursaries, you can contact our Registrar Alex Erickson at (780) 863-0563.